 Add the deployment user to the Code Deployers

 Note: This role is automatically created on install, with default permissions for code deployment and token lifetime management.

 - Create a password by clicking Generate Password.

 - Request an authentication token for deployments

 To enable secure deployment of your code, request an authentication token for the deployment user.

 By default, authentication tokens have a one-hour lifetime.
 With the

 expiry permission set, you can change the lifetime of the token to a

 duration better suited for a long-running, automated process.

-From the command line on the master, run
+From the command line on the primary server, run

 ~/.puppetlabs/token.
 To view the token, run